dramatech/constitution/README.md

 **Section C**

 Disciplinary action may be taken against any member of the Club at any time by the Executive Council at its discretion.
 Such action is subject to approval by a majority vote of active members at a Club meeting or, in the case of expulsion, a &frac23; vote of active members at a Club meeting.
 This meeting must take place within two weeks of the Executive Council's decision.

+**Section D**

+Definitions of terms used to define membership at DramaTech.

+* **Active membership** is open to any Georgia Tech Student who has fulfilled their participation requirements.
+* **Associate membership** is open to anyone who has participated in DramaTech, but is not a Georgia Tech student.
+* Participation is defined as one of the following
+  * Being part of a cast or crew.
+  * Showing up for a minimum of 3 club meetings.
+  * Being involved in a minimum of 2 work parties..
+  * Serving on a committee.
+  * Joining a troupe.
+  * Serving on the Executive Council.
+* **Year** is defined as one show season; from beginning of Fall Semester through the end of Summer Semester.

 ## Article IV &mdash; Officers